poriathegreat/MicroKernel/README.md

 class interface_tick{
 We will add the library_tick functions to this function.
-Interface_tick function will be called every 1ms.
+Interface_tick function will be called every 1ms. tasks_tick will be called from here, calling every task timer once every 1ms.
+    tasks_tick();
     module1_tick()
     module2_tick()
     sensor1_tick()